The Connection Between Near Work And Myopia

 Myopia management can significantly reduce your child’s risk of developing serious eye disease later in life, so why wait?
 The earlier they start, the greater their chance of success.
-At West Orange Family Eyecare, we provide the latest in myopia control to offer the best possible outcome for our young patients.
+At West Orange Family Eyecare and Old Bridge Eyecare, we provide the latest in myopia control to offer the best possible outcome for our young patients.
 Myopia treatments include multifocal contact lenses, orthokeratology (ortho-k) and atropine eye drops.

 During your child’s myopia consultation, we’ll ask about your child’s lifestyle to determine which treatment option best suits them.
 We encourage our patients to be honest when it comes to how much time they spend engaged in near work, as it gives us a better understanding of their visual needs.